 Institutional Shares

 Management Fee 0.65%

 Distribution (Rule 12b-1) Fees None

-Other Expenses 0.17%
+Other Expenses (includes 0.02% of interest expense) 0.24%

-Acquired Fund Fees and Expenses 0.01%
+Acquired Fund Fees and Expenses 1 0.02%

-Total Annual Fund Operating Expenses 0.83%
+Total Annual Fund Operating Expenses 0.91%

-Fee Waivers and Reimbursements 1 (0.17)%
+Fee Waivers and Reimbursements 2 0.22%

-Total Annual Fund Operating Expenses After Fee Waivers and Reimbursement 0.66%
+Total Annual Fund Operating Expenses After Fee Waivers and Reimbursement 0.69%

-1 River Canyon Fund Management LLC (the "Adviser") has contractually agreed to waive fees and/or reimburse expenses to the extent necessary to limit the Total Annual Fund Operating Expenses of the Fund (excluding brokerage costs, interest, taxes, dividend expense on short positions, litigation and indemnification expenses, expenses associated with investments in underlying investment companies, and extraordinary expenses) to 0.65% until January 28, 2024.
+- The Total Annual Fund Operating Expenses may not equal the ratio of expenses to average net assets as reported in the "Financial Highlights" section of the Prospectus, which reflects the operating expenses of the Fund and does not include Acquired Fund Fees and Expenses. - 2 River Canyon Fund Management LLC (the "Adviser") has contractually agreed to waive fees and/or reimburse expenses to the extent necessary to limit the Total Annual Fund Operating Expenses of the Fund (excluding brokerage costs, interest, taxes, dividend expense on short positions, litigation and indemnification expenses, expenses associated with investments in underlying investment companies, and extraordinary expenses) to 0.65% until January 28, 2025.
 If it becomes unnecessary for the Adviser to waive fees or make reimbursements, the Adviser may recapture any of its prior waivers or reimbursements for a period not to exceed three years from the date on which the waiver or reimbursement was made to the extent that such a recapture does not cause the Total Annual Fund Operating Expenses (excluding brokerage costs, interest, taxes, dividend expense on short positions, litigation and indemnification expenses, expenses associated with investments in underlying investment companies, and extraordinary expenses) to exceed the applicable expense limitation in effect at time of recoupment or that was in effect at the time of the waiver or reimbursement.
-The agreement to waive fees and/or reimburse expenses automatically renews annually from year to year on the effective date of each subsequent annual update to the Fund's registration statement until such time as the Adviser provides written notice of non-renewal, and will terminate automatically upon termination of the Investment Advisory Agreement.
+The expense limitation agreement will terminate on the earlier of January 28, 2025 or the termination of the Investment Advisory Agreement.